MajidMehrnia/Systems-Strategy-and-Lifecycle-Leadership/README.md

 ## PLM & Systems Engineering Architecture

-The project follows an industrial Systems Engineering workflow commonly used in thermal systems.
+The project follows an industrial Systems Engineering workflow commonly used in engineering systems.

 Product Lifecycle Management: